AdobeDocs/id-service.en/help/faq-intro/other-faq.md

   - id: ff6a42d2-313e-452e-93a6-792e4fad9ff8
     internal-label: Developer
 ---
-# FAQs for other Experience Cloud solutions{#faqs-for-other-experience-cloud-solutions}
+# FAQs for other CX Enterprise solutions{#faqs-for-other-experience-cloud-solutions}

-Frequently asked questions about features, functionality, and issues related to using other Experience Cloud solutions with the ID service.
+Frequently asked questions about features, functionality, and issues related to using other CX Enterprise solutions with the Visitor ID Service.

 ## Analytics and Audience Manager {#section-b3dd206d497041acb04554c6fb1c912a}

-**Will the visiting history of a user be exported from [!DNL Adobe Analytics] to [!DNL Audience Manager] after I implement the Experience Cloud Identity Service?**
+**Will the visiting history of a user be exported from Adobe Analytics to Audience Manager after I implement the Visitor ID Service?**

 There are two options here:

-* If a user has any visiting activity after the ID Service is implemented, the visitor and their history is included in the data export to [!DNL Audience Manager].
+* If a user has any visiting activity after the Visitor ID Service is implemented, the visitor and their history is included in the data export to Audience Manager.
-* If a user does not have any visiting activity after the ID Service is implemented, the visitor and their history will not be included in the data export to Audience Manager.
-Because new activity is not present, we have no way to associate the Analytics ID with the Experience Cloud ID.
+* If a user does not have any visiting activity after the Visitor ID Service is implemented, the visitor and their history will not be included in the data export to Audience Manager.
+Because new activity is not present, we have no way to associate the Analytics ID with the ECID.